Frequently Asked Questions

 The Cooper Union welcomes visitors to campus throughout the year.
 To view and register for upcoming tours or events, please click here.

-Beginning in the Fall of 2014, all incoming students will receive a half-tuition scholarship.
-The value of this scholarship is approximately $20,000 per year ($10,000 per semester).
-Additional financial aid will be provided to the neediest students to help cover tuition, housing, food, books, supplies, etc. The amount of additional aid will be based upon a student’s demonstrated financial need.
-Students must file both a FAFSA and CSS profile form to be considered for additional financial aid.
+All incoming students receive a half-tuition scholarship.
+The value of this scholarship for the 2018-2019 academic year is $22,275 per year ($11,137.50 per semester).
+Additional financial aid may be provided to eligible students to help cover tuition, housing, food, books, supplies, etc. The amount of additional aid will be based upon a student’s demonstrated financial need.
+Students must file a FAFSA form to be considered for additional financial aid.
 Please note that Cooper Union will also offer merit scholarships to exceptional students.
 Cooper Union will continue to use a need-blind admissions process meaning that a student's ability to pay will not impact our admissions decisions.
 For more information regarding Financial Aid at The Cooper Union, please click here.

 Cooper Union students are responsible for living and miscellaneous expenses.
 Please click here to access our Budget Guide, which provides a more detailed description and estimate of these additional expenses.